astralfrontier/astralfrontier.org-OLD/src/fiction/stillness.md

 only to forget you'd done it?

 Did I go mad then,
-when I first sought out such insane outlets for my grief?
+when I first sought out such insane outlets for my grief, with their impossible promises of life after death?
 Or have I gone mad now,
-as I enter my house and find my wife working in the kitchen?
+as I enter my house and faint in shock at seeing my wife working in the kitchen?